 No one understands your business like you do.
 If you expect any external agency or partner to understand the intricacies of your business, then you are setting them up for failure.
 So, simply be upfront with your need to move marketing in-house within (ideally) a six month period, and use the external party to set up the processes.
 Here is a key list of things to prepare before you are ready to move digital marketing in-house:

-- browse this site Set up data collection sources.
+- Set up data collection sources.
 Ensure that you are able to track your traffic’s behavior through tools such as Google Analytics and Facebook pixels.
 If time and budgets permit, use consumer analysis tools such as Omniture, Metrilo, and Clevertap.

 - Understand your consumer segment.
 Contrary to what many might think, understanding your consumer in micro detail is not just the marketing department’s job.
 The founders, CEO, COO, VPs, Directors, everyone must have the same understanding of who the customer is.
 Using the data collection sources you’ve set up, make sure to build the consumer personas for your product(s) and communicate that extensively within your teams.